 To add just a bit more detail, I used my Dremel Moto-Tool to make round recesses to the sides of the 4 cylinders.
 I then added these scale looking spark plugs.
 They are actually resin cast copies I made of a 1/4×28 mini spark plug from one of my 4-stroke gas engines.
 Making these copies could be another shop technique posting if the reader interest is there.

 So that’s it.
-I still have a little more detailing to add (Spark Plug Wires) and the final application of “Rust” to pick out some more details.
+Adding a little more detailing with some Spark Plug Wires (yet to be installed), and the final application of “Rust” to pick out some more details, make the resin cast rotary engine come to life.
 A final application of honey-colored polyurethane will give the engine that, “just run” look so stay tuned for more.
 Wait till you see it all buttoned up with a Xoar Axial WW1 propeller in place. :^)